-- Dissemination and enlightenment of "Guidelines for Improvement of Working Time Arrangements" Dissemination and enlightenment of "Guidelines for Improvement of Working Time Arrangements" based on "Charter for Work-Life Balance" and "Action Policy for Promoting Work-Life Balance". - Support for improvement of working time arrangements Guidance and assistance by experts to associations of small and medium-sized enterprises that are actively working on the improvement of working time arrangements. - Provision of subsidy for promoting the improvement of working time arrangements Subsidy provided to associations of small and medium-sized enterprises that are actively working on the improvement of working time arrangements. - Provision of subsidy for the improvement of working time arrangements Subsidy provided to small and medium-sized enterprises that are actively working on the improvement of working time arrangements. - Support by consultants on improvement of working time arrangements Consultation on the improvement of working time arrangements at Prefectural Labour Bureaus.
+- Dissemination and enlightenment of "Guidelines for Improvement of Working Time Arrangements" Dissemination and enlightenment of "Guidelines for Improvement of Working Time Arrangements" based on "Charter for Work-Life Balance" and "Action Policy for Promoting Work-Life Balance". - Provision of subsidy for promoting the improvement of working time arrangements Subsidy provided to associations of small and medium-sized enterprises that are actively working on the improvement of working time arrangements. - Provision of subsidy for the improvement of working time arrangements Subsidy provided to small and medium-sized enterprises that are actively working on the improvement of working time arrangements. - Support by consultants on improvement of working time arrangements Consultation on the improvement of working time arrangements at Prefectural Labour Bureaus.